FrancoisSchnell/GPicSync/README.txt

 - chmod +x GoogleEarthLinux.bin
 - ./GoogleEarthLinux.bin

+The first time you run the Linux version you won't have a configuration file.
+To generate one in your home folder quit GPicSync with the "Quit and save settings" (this is userful if you want to fine tune Geonames for example)

 If you prefer the command-line version (or if you can't have the right wxpython for your distro):